Bhargav43/GitEasyPull/README.md

 ```

 ### Executable File :floppy_disk:
-_Executable is aslo called freezing since the file works just great in change of confguration of base system or even after removing python as well.
-The file be used for distribution with ease and without dependencies.
-Following is the commands I used for the same.
+_Executable is also called script freezing as the file works just great in change of configuration of base system or even is absense of python as well.
+The file be used for distribution with ease and without any dependencies.
+Following is the commands I used for creating an executable.
 [Click here](https://github.com/Bhargav43/GitEasyPull/blob/master/Freezing%20Notes.txt) for logs related to it._

 #### Creating Specifications file :page_facing_up: